 Reduce the Pressure

 You can measure your water pressure with a hose bib gauge, available at the hardware store for under $10.
 Attach it to an outside spigot and open the line.
-Normal pressure will register between 40 and 85 psi.
-If it’s above that range, consider hiring a plumber to install a pressure reducer (around $400).
+Normal pressure will register between 40 and 85 pounds per square inch.
+If it’s above that range, consider hiring a plumber to install a pressure reducer, which costs about $400).

 By the way, adding a low-flow showerhead won’t affect pressure in the pipes.
 It only affects the amount of water coming out of the showerhead itself.